Why a Ph.D. from RGCB?

 - Candidates without valid fellowships need not apply.

-Short listing will be done after interview and final selection of candidates after Faculty Interaction, to be held from January 6 to 10, 2014.
+Short listing will be done after a selection interview on June 23, 2014 and final selection of candidates after Faculty Interaction, to be held from June 24 to 27, 2014.

 - Only those students who in the opinion of the selection committee are eligible to work at RGCB as a PhD student will be shortlisted.
 To be shortlisted, candidates have to score at least 70% marks in the selection interview.